erion043/NewsAPI-Feed-App/README.md

 ## Notes
 This app is built with the flutter framework and has been tested for android only.
 Running it in iOS is very possible but Apple computers are required.

+## Installation
+This app can be run just like any other flutter appliaction thats in development.

+Useful guides:
+- Building the .apk file (for running in android): https://www.youtube.com/watch?v=lyqwc_hYZu8
+- Deploying to iOS device (Mac required): https://www.youtube.com/watch?v=yje563K1p_Y
+- Setting up virtual environment for testing and deveolpemnt (using VSCode): https://www.youtube.com/watch?v=nH-q2t6Ydr8